 Step 2:

-Kids also work on hand-eye coordination by threading the dandelion stems through the holes on the cards.
+Children will also work on hand-eye coordination by threading the dandelion stems through the holes on the cards.

 Step 3:

 The dandelions will eventually dry out and shrink, but the still look super cute on the board!
-When you are finished with the cards, just take the dandelions out and save the cards for wildflower season!
+When you are finished with the cards, just take the dandelions out and save the counting activity cards for wildflower season!

 Pin it and save it for later!